 Whiskey is a beautiful thing.
-It's the foundation for a number of the most popular cocktails of all time: the Old Fashioned, Manhattan, Sazerac, Hot Toddy, Whiskey Sour, Rob Roy, Rusty Nail and Irish Coffee (to name a few).
+It's the foundation for a number of the most popular cocktails of all time: the Old Fashioned, Manhattan, Sazerac, Hot Toddy, Whiskey Sour (check out this recipe from Mae's Menu), Rob Roy, Rusty Nail and Irish Coffee (to name a few).

 One of the most delicious whiskey drinks is the Irish Mule - a brilliant twist on the legendary Moscow Mule, this clever cocktail swaps vodka for whiskey, and is balanced by ginger beer, lime juice and mint.
 The Irish Mule is simple to make, boasts a distinct flavor, and is an instant classic.

 So what is the Irish Mule, where does it come from, and why is it so amazing?
 This article is the definitive guide to everything you will ever need to know about....

 - The Origins of the Irish Mule

 - The Unique Flavor of the Irish Mule

 - How to Prepare and Serve an Irish Mule

 - A Comprehensive List of Easy Irish Mule Recipes

 The Origin of the Mule

 People have been mixing Irish Mules since the late 1940's.
 To understand the humble beginnings of this remarkable whiskey cocktail, you must first consider the history of its predecessor, the original Moscow Mule.